Skip to content

 B->>A: Label editor refresh

-What you can use encord-agents for is filling in the logic that's supposed to happen in the "Editor Agent [custom API]" part of the diagram.
-That is, you will be responsible for programatically defining what to do, when your custom api is hit with a project_hash, data_hash, and potentially a frame number.
+Use encord-agents to define the logic for the "Editor Agent [custom API]" section of the diagram.
+You are responsible for programmatically determining what happens when your custom API receives a project_hash, data_hash, and potentially a frame number and objectHashes.

 We help with two different ways of building such Custom APIs: